gnang/HypermatrixAlgebraPackage/README.md

 sage: Prod(Q,Q.transpose(3),Q.transpose(2),Q.transpose()).simplify()
 ```

-The parameters which appear in the paramatrization can be assigned arbitrary values (be mindful of division by zeros).
+The parameters which appear in the parametrization can be assigned arbitrary values (be mindful of division by zeros).
 The Hypermatrix package provides construction of third order Hadamard Hypermatrices, which are analogous to Hadamard
 matrices in the fact that the product of the transposes equals to the Kronecker delta of the same order multiplied
 by the side lenght of the cubic hypermatrix.
 It is infact easy to see that the classical Hadamard matrix